creatoro/flexicrumbs/README.md

     // Add breadcrumb manually
     $breadcrumbs->add('custom_page_name');

+The alternative way to add a breadcrumb manually is to supply the configuration options when adding the breadcrumb, for example:

+    // Breadcrumbs
+    $breadcrumbs = Breadcrumbs::factory();

+    // Add breadcrumb manually along with configuration options
+    $breadcrumbs->add(array(
+        'title'  => 'This was added manually',
+        'url'    => URL::site('contact'),
+        'parent' => '/home',
+    ));

+This way you can overwrite the pre-set settings in the config for the certain page or you can do things like setting the breadcrumb title using methods.

 You can supply two more parameters when adding a breadcrumb:

 - is it an active breadcrumb / page (boolean)